If you plan to study at JGU as an exchange student, you find all necessary information here.

 Do NOT expect to be granted a work permit ("Arbeitserlaubnis") to cover the costs of your stay (exception: citizens of certain EU countries).
-As a rule of thumb, you will only get a work permit for 90 days per year.
+As a rule of thumb, you will only get a work permit for 120 days (or 240 half-days) per year.
 After your arrival, you should consult the local office of the "Bundesagentur für Arbeit" (employment office) for information about your work permit; but make sure that you can finance your stay in Mainz even without a paid job here!

 Methods of Payment